Sphinx kalmiae: Distribution

-It is found in the temperate parts of the United States and southern Canada east of the Great Plains, in the north it occurs west of the Rocky Mountains.
+It is found in the temperate regions of the United States and southern Canada, east of the Great Plains, and in the northern part of its range it also occurs west of the Rocky Mountains.

 Description

 The wingspan is 75–103 mm.

 Biology

 In Canada, there is one generation per year with adults on wing in June and July.
 More to the south, there are two generations per year with adults on wing from late May to June and again from July to August.
 There may be as many as six generations in Louisiana.

 The larvae feed on Chionanthus, Kalmia, Syringa and Fraxinus species.
-They are blue-green or yellow-green with seven diagonal lines that are white edged with black above and usually yellow below.

 Taxonomy

 English entomologist James Edward Smith named this moth after Kalmia, the plant on which its caterpillar was first observed.